 Books that emerge from real self publishing are discovered through personal recommendations and all types of media.

 Owned media are the assets you control to spread the word about your book.
 It's your website, blog, or email newsletter.
 Anything you use to reach readers directly is owned media.

 Then there's the special case of social media.
 You don't pay for it, you can't control it, but you use it to connect and promote.
 Social media poses interesting challenges for an author.
 You want to make your presence known, but you limit the share of direct pleas to buy your book.
 Your goal is to engage and exchange, building your tribe one click at a time.

 Social media relies on expanding and exploiting an author's network of influencers.
 Social media waves your flag, but the social accounts of better-followed authors are the primary target in building a following.

-For a writer who will self-publish, I can manage and polish the work that spreads your editorial marketing into the world of readers.
+For a writer who will self-publish, I can spark, manage and polish the work that spreads your editorial marketing into the world of readers.
 Editorial Marketing is your writing about your book and its subjects, created to entertain and entice, that builds your following.
 Like any kind of marketing, this includes images and video.
 Blogs that are part of a website create billboards for your content.
 A reader magnet, giving away bonus material, is another example of editorial marketing.